MicrosoftDocs/power-pages-docs/power-pages-docs/security/web-application-firewall-custom-rule-sets.md

 ## Prerequisite

-You must be administrator to configure custom rules.
+- You must be administrator to configure custom rules.

-Web Application Firewall must be enabled for the site.
+- [Web Application Firewall](web-application-firewall.md) must be enabled for the site.

+## Create custom rules

 1. Select **+ Add New Rule**.